 - Don’t include pictures, writing samples, or personal information

-There are some tools and resources you can use to help you ensure your resume is error-free.
+There are some tools and resources you can use to help you ensure your resume is error-free and there are even resume templates you can use.
 There are plugins like Grammarly to help fix any mistakes.
 You can also order resume writing and get professional resume editing help.
 Of course, you can also have someone you trust to read your resume.
 Ask them for honest feedback.
 Does my resume seem professional enough?

 3. Use a Career Objective